-While our data do not permit a direct measure of cognitive ability, we take two steps to assess cognition's potential as a channel through which height shapes political preferences.
-First, we add education in the form of years of schooling to the regression model.
-While years of schooling is probably a poor proxy for innate cognitive ability, we find that height's effect on Conservative support is the same in specifications with and without this measure.
-Second, in the British setting, studies of cognition have found that cognitive ability tests scores correlate well with scores on O-level and GCSE examinations (Deary et al., 2007; Mackintosh, 1998); fortunately, information about these examinations is available in the BHPS.
+poor proxy for innate cognitive ability, we find that height's effect on Conservative support is in specifications with and without this measure.
+Second, in the British setting, studies of cognition have found that cognitive ability tests scores correlate well with scores on O-level and GCSE examinations;30 fortunately, information about these examinations is available in the BHPS.
 We follow Deary et al. (2007) in constructing a measure which assigns point values to each high versus low O-level/GCSE passes received by an individual.
 Column (5) of Table 1 shows that the point estimate on height remains positive and strongly significant even when we include this proxy measure for cognitive ability as a control.
-The result is robust to using alternative measures, such as the number of GCSE passes, restricting
+The result is robust to using alternative measures, such as the number of GCSE passes, restricting only to high passes, and other variations on this theme.